-To demonstrate the issue of capital losses being ignored, if you invested \$100 in US government bonds at the beginning of 1925 and spent all the coupons arising until the end of December 2021, then the real capital value of the principal would have been reduced to a mere \$9!
+To demonstrate the issue of capital losses being ignored, if you invested £100 in UK government bonds (gilts) at the beginning of 1900 and spent all the coupons arising until the end of December 2017, then the real capital value of the principal would have been reduced to a mere 73 pence!
 It is all too easy to focus on the income produced by a portfolio and assume that the invested capital will take care of itself.
-Spending the income arising on a portfolio of bonds, is a pretty sure way to end up with next to nothing over the long term.
+Spending the income arising on a portfolio of gilts, or indeed bonds generally, is a pretty sure way to end up with next to nothing over the long term.

-3. Focusing on income to excess may reduce portfolio growth potential
+4. Focusing on income to excess may reduce portfolio growth potential